kormilitzin/the-signature-method-in-machine-learning/README.md

 The signature is a transformation (mapping) from a path into a collection of real-valued numbers.
 Each term in the collection has a particular (geometrical) meaning as a function of data points.
 For example, the signature truncated at level (depth) `L=2`, has a general form: ![f2], where:

 * 1 - is the first term and always equals to `1` (zeroth-order approximation)
-* ![f3] - linear approximation terms, correspond to the total increment (net Euclidean distance between the end points along each dimension)
+* ![f3] - linear terms, correspond to the total increment (net Euclidean distance between the end points along each dimension)
 * ![f4] - a product of the first term (with a factor 1/2)
 * ![f5] - second order approximations (areas under the path computed

-The truncated signature at level (depth) `L=2` has a general form of its temrs:
-![f2],
 of the path presented in above is obtained by running the code:

 ```python